JuliaDataScience/JuliaDataScience/contents/julia_101.md

 #### Date Intervals {#sec:dates_intervals}

 One nice thing about `Dates` module is that we can also easily construct date and time intervals.
-Julia is clever enough to not have to define the whole interval types and operations that we covered in [@sec:ranges].
+Julia is clever enough to not have to define the whole interval types and operations that we covered in @sec:ranges.
 It just extends the functions and operations defined for `UnitRange` to `Date`'s types.
-This is known as multiple dispatch and we already covered in *Why Julia?*([@sec:why_julia]).
+This is known as multiple dispatch and we already covered in *Why Julia?*(@sec:why_julia).

 For example suppose you want to create a `Day` interval.
 This is easy done with the colon `:` operator: